urbien/vortexhealing/README.md

 Below you can find the initial ideas that I am discussing with other VortexHealing students.

-## VortexHealing documentation
+## Increase accessibility of VortexHealing documentation
-Collaboration on Vortex content
+Student-teacher collaboration on VortexHealing classes review documents and other content

-- finding pictures for each document, protocol, issue series, class
+- finding matching pictures for each document, protocol, issue series, class
 - alternatively, generating pcitures via generative art
-- interlinking documents
+- Interlinking documents
-- generating table of contents for documents
+- Generating table of contents for each document (and fixing headers to improve generated ToCs)
+- Solve problems of viewing on mobile devices by converting documents into HTML format.
+HTML allows zooming with automatic relayouting of content.
 - Kindle format and other readers: converting to epub, mobi formats
-- better PR on for markdown
-- future: training the AI to answer vortex questions
+- Collaborative editing either via Wiki workflow or via Github markdown workflow.
+This will allow to fix errors in text and improve readability.

+## Mirrorring VortexHealers Facebook group
+Many sudents have a strong aversion to Facebook and therefore can't access the treasure trove of information accumulated in the last 10 years on this group

+- Create a mirror copy of Facebook group, automatically syncing it to sudent area of VortexHealing.org website
+- Allow to post and comment on this website, auto-propagating the content back to the Facebook Group

+## Search VortexHealing conntent
+- Search documents
+- Search Vortexhealing.org site
+- Search Facebook Group
+- Search an archive of Ric's emails

+# For VortexHealing practicioners

-## Internship program
+## Modular site
-There is a gap between graduating from the vortex class and becoming a professional healer.
-To successfully bridge that gap, there is a need for more support from teachers.
-COnsider this an equivalent of the internship program that
+Create a way to quickly customize a website with standard sections
+- Bio
+- Level of training certificate
+- Testimonies
+- Catalog: a list of offered services and their prices
+- Accept payments
+    - Paypal and credit cards, obviating the need to send emails back and forth

-- Energetic support for a group of students doing healing sessions on themselves or a partner
+    - Subscriptions to a block of events / sessions
-- Monitoring healing sessions of students, review and evaluation afterwards
-- Healing office with lead practicioner and junior practicioners
+    - Monthly subscriptions

 ## VortexHealing practice development
 VortexHealing is very impactful but is largely unknown to the general public.
 Below are some ideas on how to bridge needs of people who don't want to take VortexHealing classes but could use Vortex for their health, lifestyle and work developement.
 One can think of this in terms of referrals, affiliate programs and bridging of existing networks to VortexHealing.